 Relieved of his CBS-affiliated record contract, Johansen concentrated on performing (appearing regularly in New York as his suave alter-ego, Buster Poindexter) for over a year before returning to the vinyl jungle with Sweet Revenge.
 Sharing the bulk of the songwriting and production with keyboard player Joe Delia and joined in a half-dozen studios by a large collection of sidemen, Johansen disconnects from the R&B rootsiness that, to some extent at least, had always characterized his work, replacing it with strong, synth-heavy rock that would be regrettable were it not for distinctive vocals and witty songwriting.
 Some of the record flops, but “Heard the News,” complete with ersatz Spanish newscaster, blends Latin American political commentary with one of the catchiest melodies of his career.
 “King of Babylon” is a clever novelty item.

-Crucial Music is a well-chosen, if rather skimpy, ten-track sampler drawn from the Blue Sky albums, with an unsurprising focus: six songs come off the first LP, although several are actually from the live record.
+Crucial Music is a well-chosen (if skimpy) ten-track sampler drawn from the Blue Sky albums, with an unsurprising focus: six songs come off the first LP, although several are actually from the live record.

 Johansen finally hit the big time when he allowed his part-time persona, adult jazz/blues smoothie Buster Poindexter (also the longtime name of his music publishing company), to take over his career.
 Aided by a New York club residency and regular television appearances (on Saturday Night Live), Buster’s debut album with the horn-heavy non-rock Banshees of Blue (led by Joe Delia) did the trick.
 The generally lighthearted romp through cabaret and swing styles of the ’30s and ’40s recalls both Spike Jones and Cab Calloway, blending sweet nostalgia with gruff crooning.
 Given the inconsistent, scattershot program (a schmaltzy ballad, one terrible rocker, another cover of “House of the Rising Sun” done as a torch song, a few other misdirected duds), the choice of a sprightly pre-Lambada soca number, “Hot Hot Hot,” as a single was a stroke of genius: it did the chart trick and guaranteed Buster’s continued existence.